 Timelines/Schedule of Significant Events:

-– Use the Jefferson Conservation District traps to catch, id and count fish.
+Fall and winter – Use the Jefferson Conservation District traps to catch, id and count fish.

 March – Guest presenter, Laura Tucker, for two days on Climate Change and Climate Justice sharing what kids are doing to combat Climate Change and Global Warming.
 By end of March students will attend a NOSC sponsored field trip at Finnriver Farms.
 Students will identify vegetation, complete a Project Budburst and Tree Carbon Sequestration activity, engage in food web and life cycle games, and plant trees!
 In Science class students study water pollution to write Public Service Announcements as well as learn about salmon and climate change.